Bonfida/solana-name-service-guide/sns-book/src/wallet-guide.md

 2. Why is there two public keys in the SOL record?

-The SOL record data contains a 64-byte array that is the concatenation of two public keys.
-The first 32 bytes represent public key to which funds should be sent and the next 32 bytes are the public key of the _expected_ owner of the domain.
-If the expected domain does not match the actual owner of the domain funds **must not** be transfered.
+The SOL record data contains a 96-byte array that is the concatenation of a public key (32 bytes) and signature (64 bytes).
+The first 32 bytes represent the public key (`pubkey`) to which funds should be sent and the next 64 bytes are the signature of `pubkey_as_bytes + record_key_as_bytes` signed by the owner of the domain.
+If the signature is invalid funds **must not** be transfered.

-The expected owner is required to prevent funds being sent to a stale SOL record after a domain was transfered or sold to a new owner.
+The signature is required to prevent funds being sent to a stale SOL record after a domain was transfered or sold to a new owner.